ryparker/Awesome-List/README.md

 ## 💻 Applications

+- 🌟 [Dashlane](https://www.dashlane.com/cs/Zhh7eiZKlCzm) - Everybody should have a password manager by now.
+Dashlane is a cross-platform subscription-based password manager and digital wallet application available on macOS, Windows, iOS and Android.
+It uses a Freemium pricing model which includes both a free tier and a premium subscription.
+- 🌟 [Tower](https://www.git-tower.com/windows) - The best Git client i've ever used.
+Over 100000 developers and designers are more productive with Tower - the most powerful Git client for Mac and Windows.
+- 🌟 [Krisp](https://krisp.ai/) - An AI powered application that removes background noise from both your microphone and your input audio.
+120 minutes/week are free.
 - [Recordit](https://recordit.co/) - Fast Screencasts
 - [Burp Suite](https://portswigger.net/burp) - A leading range of cybersecurity tools, brought to you by PortSwigger.

 MacOS only

-- [Alfred](https://www.alfredapp.com/) - Replaces spotlight with more customization and an active plugin community.
+- [Alfred](https://www.alfredapp.com/) - Replaces the MacOS spotlight with more customization and an active plugin community.
-- [Muzzle](https://muzzleapp.com/) - A simple mac app to silence embarrassing notifications while screensharing.
+- [Muzzle](https://muzzleapp.com/) - A simple mac app that automatically silences embarrassing notifications when screen-sharing.
 - [Contexts](https://contexts.co/) - Switch between application windows effortlessly — with Fast Search, a better Command-Tab, a Sidebar or even a quick gesture.
 Includes fantastic features for multiple spaces & multiple displays.
 - [PixelSnap 2](https://getpixelsnap.com/) - The fastest tool for measuring anything on your screen.
+- [Sketch](https://www.sketchapp.com/) - Create, prototype, collaborate, and bring your ideas to life with the design platform used by over one million people — from freelancers, to the world’s largest teams.

 ---